vanguyen31/biximontreal--new-/Reports/Data_cleaning.md

 4. don't have startstationname nor endstationname (282 trips)

-I categorized the 4 types of trips into 4 CASES *from top to bottom* for better filtering and analysis. \
+I categorized the 4 types of trips into 4 CASES *from top to bottom* for better filtering and analysis.
-CASE 1 and CASE 4: removed as they miss too much information to be useful CASE 2 and CASE 3: investigate more
++ CASE 1 and CASE 4: removed as they miss too much information to be useful

-**4 steps are done for investigation:**
-1. Profile the affected rows: looking at other fields for trips with missing data
-   * Duration
-   * Time
-   * Start or End station (if available)
-2. Access plausibility to see if the logic is consistent
++ CASE 2 and CASE 3: investigate more for potention inclusion

+## Investigation Methodology
+For CASE 2 and CASE 3, a 5-step process was followed:
+1. __Profiling__ affected rows based on duration, time, and available station info.
+2. __Plausibility checks__ to ensure logical consistency.
-3. Compare with complete trips to answer the question *"Are the incomplete trips anomalies or part of a pattern?"*
+3. __Comparative analysis__ with complete trips to identify anomalies or patterns to answer the question *"Are the incomplete trips anomalies or part of a pattern?"*
-4. Investigate outliers (ie those with durations > 1440 minutes/24 hours)
+4. __Outlier detection__, particularly durations exceeding 24 hours
-5. Create a data_quality_flag
+5. __Flagging__ data quality issues using a data_quality_flag:
    * 'remove_extreme_duration'
    * 'impute station'
    * 'review'